 You will apply to the CSD major in the last semester of the pre-admission courses (i.e., students who started at CMU before Fall 2018: CDO/CSD* 278, 330, 331, and 335; students who started at CMU Fall 2018 and later: CSD* 230, 278, 330, 331, and 335).
 Applications for enrollment in the spring semester are due November 1st by 5:00 p.m. and applications for enrollment in the fall semester are April 1st by 5:00 p.m.
 If the 1st falls on a Saturday or Sunday, applications will be due the following Monday by 5:00 p.m.

 When do I apply for the major if I'm planning to study abroad?

-If you are planning to study abroad the semester after you will complete your prerequisite courses, it is possible to apply to the major before studying abroad and then you will have your position held until you return.
-This prevents you from having to try to submit all of your materials from your study abroad location.
+If you are planning to study abroad the semester after you will complete your pre-admission courses, it is possible to apply to the major before studying abroad and then have your position held until you return if you are accepted.

 If you are planning to study abroad during the second (i.e., CSD 417SL, 439, 494) or third tier (i.e., CSD 463, 525, 551) of classes after being accepted into the major, you can take a semester off from CSD classes and start taking them again when you get back.

 Where do I get the application?

 from this site.
 It is also available in the Blackboard shells for all of the pre-admission courses (i.e., CSD* 230, CSD* 278, CSD* 330, CSD* 331, and CSD* 335).
 If you have trouble locating the application form, contact Dr. Richards